jawczan/jawczan/README.md

 ### FUTURE (near) ###
 Master of static and dynamic malware analysis.
 Certified by multiple organisations in various areas of Cyber Security.
-Cyber security team lead and trainer of the teams inside the company that pays my bills... and future manager.
+Cyber security team lead and trainer of the teams inside the company that pays my bills...

 ### FUTURE (not so close) #
 I see myself as a CISO.
 Having exceptional knowledge in every aspect of cyber security.
 Presenter on the top of Cyber Security events.